abraxas-dev/chat/README.md

 # Minimal AI Agent with LangGraph and Streamlit

 A learning project exploring the capabilities of LangGraph for building AI agents and Streamlit for rapid UI development.
+**Note**: Forward development of this project will continue in my other application : )

 ## Interface Preview